Service Policy: Computer Use

 Failure to comply with these rules will result in the loss of computer and/or library privileges.
 Free computer use at the library is a privilege not a right.

 The amount of time that users spend online each day is limited due to the limited number of terminals available.
 Advance registration, either for a general or specific workstation, will not be accepted in person or by telephone.
 Those wishing to use a workstation must have a valid Fargo Public Library card, and present it upon signing up for a workstation.
-Temporary non-resident cards are available for purchase at the circulation desks throughout the library.
+Three month temporary non-resident cards are available for purchase for $5.00 at the circulation desks throughout the library.
+Visitors to Fargo are eligible for a 60 minute a day tourist card at no charge.
+Fargo residents are not eligible for a tourist card.

 Library staff members are available to assist customers in the use of these resources, but may not be familiar with every program customers may wish to use.
 Due to the incredible number of online applications, library staff cannot offer technical support for non-library installed applications.